huggingface/transformers/docs/source/en/chat_templating.md

 of text (as is the case with a standard language model), the model instead continues a conversation that consists of one or more **messages**, each of which includes a **role** as well as message text.

-All LLMs, including models fine-tuned for chat, operate on linear sequences of tokens, and do not intrinsically have special handling for roles.
+All language models, including models fine-tuned for chat, operate on linear sequences of tokens and do not intrinsically have special handling for roles.
 This means that role information is usually injected by adding control tokens between messages, to indicate both the message boundary and the relevant roles.